 Born in Kirkcaldy in 1868, Gibson was another of the blacksmiths turned cleekmakers and, again, one who served his apprenticeship at the forge of James Anderson in Anstruther.
 He started in Edinburgh in 1887 as Stirling & Gibson but, in 1899, Stirling died.
 The firm's name changed to William Gibson & Co and, having bought a piece of land at Bowbutts at public auction in October 1902, moved to Kinghorn in 1903.

 By 1905 he had moved from just cleek making to club production.
 His best known were probably the Genii irons, the Hugh Logan model, with offset head and gooseneck hosel.
 This manufacture did not come without its problems.
-In 1908 Gison was sued in London by Bennetfink & Co who owned the patent and gave Gibson sole manufacturing rights for the payment of a royalty.
-Gibson was to supply the clubs to Bennetfink at 18s per dozen and could sell to the rest of the trade at 24s per dozen but not to any company selling the clubs retail at less than 6s 6d and especially not to Gamages, their competitor.
-Well, Gibson did, and did not supply to Bennetfink, claiming Bennetfink knew other companies had infringed the patent but not acted to protect it, meaning the club could not be sold for 6s 6d when identical versions were being sold for 5s.
+In 1908 Gison was sued in London by Benetfink & Co who owned the patent and gave Gibson sole manufacturing rights for the payment of a royalty.
+Gibson was to supply the clubs to Benetfink at 18s per dozen and could sell to the rest of the trade at 24s per dozen but not to any company selling the clubs retail at less than 6s 6d and especially not to Gamages, their competitor.
+Well, Gibson did, and did not supply to Benetfink, claiming Benetfink knew other companies had infringed the patent but not acted to protect it, meaning the club could not be sold for 6s 6d when identical versions were being sold for 5s.
 Too bad, said the judge, pay up!

 In 1910, the business became a limited company with J P Cochrane being one of the three subscribers to the issue.